stuporuser/Life-After-Watson/README.md

 <br>

 **Life After Watson** is a reference and playbook.
-It draws most of its material from Project Watson, Offensive Security Certified Professional (OSCP), and experience.
+It draws most of its material from Project Watson, OSCP, and experience.
 I built this project to suit my own requirements, but I'm glad to accept additions.

 - All articles are inside the `articles` directory.
 - Each article is a markdown file.